Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Methodologies

-where the loss term $\mathcal{L}_{g}$ is forecasting the error of our proposed framework and minimizing it to achieve good performance.
-Another loss term $\mathcal{L}_{p}$ is used as a regularizer of the EIEL module to enhance the ability of this module to represent the intrinsic epidemic transmission mechanism.
-The loss weight $\lambda$ is used to balance two different loss terms.
+where the term $\mathcal{L}_{g}$ is the forecasting error, and the term $\mathcal{L}_{p}$ is used as a regularizer of the EIEL module to enhance the ability of this module to represent the intrinsic epidemic transmission mechanism.
+The loss weight $\lambda$ is used to balance loss terms.